Kalvin126/BatteryNotifier/README.rst

 Q/A
 ...
 **Q: Why is my device not showing?**
     A: An iOS device and your Mac must be on the same network for BatteryNotifier to work.
-In addition, iOS devices broadcast service announcements exponentialy if unused for a while.
+In addition, iOS devices broadcast service announcements in exponential intervals if unused.
 Sometimes it may just glitch and not work which may require restarting said iOS device.

 Credits:
 ........
 - `Samantha Marshall`_ - `SDMMobileDevice`_ creator

 .. _Samantha Marshall: